 If you are using a Menstrual Cup or applicator-free tampon, this is where you’ll want to use your Dr Bronners soap and water before you insert or remove anything.
-Alcohol based hand sanitizers and sensitive body parts don’t mix well, but you want to make sure everything is clean.
+Alcohol based hand sanitizers and sensitive body parts don’t mix, but you want to make sure everything is clean.
 Use your backcountry bidet to clean yourself, your cup and hands, being extra careful to keep the exterior of your bottle clean and not let the bidet touch your body.
 I just spray a little sanitizer on it afterwards just to cover my bases.
-All menstrual matter must go in the latrine or a cathole, but tampons and pads MUST be packed out.
-Someday I will tell you the story of my first backpacking trip and how I know that Bear Spray and Diva Cups don’t mix.
+All menstrual matter goes in the latrine or a cathole, but tampons and pads MUST be packed out.

-If you are not using a Menstrual Cup, all items must be packed out and properly stored in a bear bag at night.
-This can easily be done by using:
+If you are not using a Menstrual Cup, all items should be packed out and properly stored in a bear bag at night.
+Here are a few other suggestions, find what works for you:

 - Dog poop bags in a larger ziplock (they are opaque, and lightweight)